CSEN196Lab-S2025/senior-design-project-walasee/src/README.md

 - megascripty.py: Scanning and plotting programs are combined into one megascript so that there is no need for a bash script or manual execution.
 The megascript.py program gives the user options to run certain functionalities via keyboard input (scan, increment arena in the x or y direction, plot, kill program).

-- pipe_plotting directory: Coded mathematical calculations to gather xyz points and get a line of best fit to represent a straight section of the detected pipe.
+- pipe_plotting directory: Uses DBScan to cluster the point cloud.
 Outputs .txt files with xy of start and end location of pipe segment

 - generate_ifc directory: Take .txt file outputed by pipe_plotting to generate .ifc file.
 On Yi Qian's computer, she must be in an anaconda environment in order to install necessesary packages and run the program: 'conda activate name-of-env'.
-Currently only works when given two coordinates.
-IFC shows just one straight pipe.
-Still figuring out how to get it to work on pipes with bends.
-Use https://viewer.sortdesk.com/ to temporarily view outputted .ifc
+Use https://viewer.sortdesk.com/ to temporarily view outputted .ifc if no Revit

 - Wall scanning method change: On April 25th we changed the scanning/data collection method from snaking left and right to go from the top to the bottom to just resetting on the left side each time we moved down